AbitBit/frontend-interview-project/README.md

 ### CI

 Change the CI to integrate the new added scripts.
-I integrated CircleCi to the repo and added env variables to allow for semantic release and netlify cli(s) to run.
+I integrated CircleCI to the repo and added env variables to allow for semantic release and netlify cli(s) to run.

 ## Infra changes: